geodask/svelte-reactive-table/sites/docs/src/routes/docs/column-visibility/+page.md

 # Column Visibility

-One of the key features of Svelte Reactive Table is the ability to dynamically control which columns are visible in your table.
-This feature allows users to customize their view by showing only the information they need.
+The column visibility plugin enables dynamic control over which columns appear in your table.
+Users can customize their view by showing only relevant information.

-## Adding Column Visibility to Your Table
+## Enable Column Visibility

-To enable column visibility management in your table, use the `reactiveColumnVisibility` plugin:
+Add column visibility management using the `reactiveColumnVisibility` plugin:

 ```ts
 // In your Svelte component